Main Location: Aliaga

 In 2002, Greenpeace reported poor conditions for workers’ health and the environment in the Turkish shipbreaking yards.
 The researchers found that no adequate protection was provided for the workers and no proper measures were in place to prevent environmental contamination.
 As a reaction to the international criticism, the Government of Turkey introduced new procedures for the management of hazardous wastes.
 In 2009, the NGO Shipbreaking Platform followed up with a new report on downstream waste management.
 It identified significant progress, though concerns remained related to certain waste streams such as the disposal of heavy metals and PCBs.

 Since then, the Turkish ship recyclers and the Government have continued to improve practices in Aliağa, both regarding environmental and social standards, including aligning the legal framework with international environmental conventions.
 The yards have opened their doors to independent researchers, consultants and experts when accompanied by international stakeholders.
 Moreover, the cooperation with European governments to dismantle obsolete navy vessels has further helped to improve practices.
-The more advanced Turkish yards have joined the International Ship Recycler’s Association (ISRA).
-To date, seven yards in Turkey have been approved and included in the EU list of approved ship recycling facilities.

 Despite these positive developments, NGOs, the ship recycling workforce and local labour rights groups, including Platform's partner Istanbul Health and Safety Labour Watch (IHSLW), still remain concerned about the employment conditions on more general grounds, including the accident rate, the management of hazardous wastes downstream, trade union representation and the lack of transparency on occupational diseases.
-The last series of accidents in 2021 should serve as a wake-up call for Europe, which needs to take the lead in demanding higher standards and should no longer assume that conditions are satisfactory just because they are seemingly compliant on paper.
+The last series of accidents in 2021 and recent report findings should serve as a wake-up call for Europe, which needs to take the lead in demanding higher standards and should no longer assume that conditions are satisfactory just because they are seemingly compliant on paper.

 © Ship Recyclers’ Association of Turkey